Liberty North Blood Drive

 Robinson is one of the students who worked the blood drive last week, and a lot of preparation went into putting the blood drive on this year.

 “We prepared for it by having meetings before school on three different days.
-We talked about all of our different jobs that we had to do to make sure that everyone was covered and no one was going to get sick and no one was going to be there.
+We talked about all of the different jobs that we had to do to make sure that everyone was covered and no one was going to get sick and no one was going to be there.
 We made sure everyone knew what they were doing and all the safety precautions were covered,” Robinson said.

 The work that went into the blood drive allowed so many students to be able to donate, some of them for the first time this year.
 The workers even donated blood before the whole process got up and running.

 “I thought working the blood drive was very fun.
-I got to hangout with my friends and I actually got to give blood for the first time.
+I got to hang out with my friends and I actually got to give blood for the first time.
 I was rejected last year.
 I felt fine until the end and it actually didn’t take that long, I was expecting to be there for a while,” senior Makenzie Gibson said.

 The blood drive hosted at Liberty North encouraged so many students to donate because they could donate during school hours.
 Students really came through and were willing to donate for those in need.